rcmcooperative/Monthly-Meetups/README.md

 [![All Contributors](https://img.shields.io/github/all-contributors/<github-org>/<repo-name>color=ee8449&style=flat-square)](#contributors)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+# RCM Cooperative Monthly Meetups!

+Our meetups are a place for those in formal and informal research community management roles, or anyone interested in research community work, to gather together to:
+* Build capacity by sharing skills, tools, or practices applied in community work;
+* Build a network of peers who can offer informal support, guidance, opportunities or resources relevant to community work;
+* Support professionalisation by strengthening our ability to describe or advocate for RCMs.

+Meetups started on 15 September 2026 with a presentation on about *'What is the RCM Cooperative and how to get involved* led by RCM Cooperatives Co-executive Directors, Dr. Cassandra Gould van Praag and Dr. Emma Karoune.
+The session of facilitated by Alexandra Araujo Alvarez.

+Videos of all meetups can be found on our YouTube channel here: [RCM Cooperative YouTube channel](http://www.youtube.com/@RCMCooperative)

+## The Team

+- **Members:** <List of team members and their roles in the project.>
+- **Roles & Responsibilities:** <Outlines roles, responsibilities and their ways of working.>

+## Contact

+- **Reach Out:** <Contact details for questions, feedback, or ideas.>

 ## About this Repository

 This repository contains the documentation, research materials, and outputs for the Monthly Meetups, organised by the [RCM Cooperative](http://rcmcooperative.com/).